RediSearch/RediSearch/docs/Commands.md

 - **key**: the suggestion dictionary key.
 - **string**: the suggestion string we index
 - **score**: a floating point number of the suggestion string's weight
 - **INCR**: if set, we increment the existing entry of the suggestion by the given score, instead of replacing the score.
 This is useful for updating the dictionary based on user queries in real time
 - **PAYLOAD {payload}**: If set, we save an extra payload with the suggestion, that can be fetched by adding the `WITHPAYLOADS` argument to `FT.SUGGET`.

-### Returns:
+### Returns

 Integer Reply: the current size of the suggestion dictionary.